stewartduffy/notebook/my-dev-fixes.md

 # my-dev-fixes

-My curated list of dev hacks, notes and fixes. (props to https://github.com/xemasiv/my-dev-fixes)
+My curated list of dev hacks, notes and fixes. (props to @xemasiv for the idea)

 * [Change port for create-react-app](#change-port-for-create-react-app)